The most powerful force in the world is a

 Give your sex life a boost

 Taking new adventures into the bedroom can be as easy as stocking up on sensual oils and therapeutic quality erotic essential oils.
 Mutual massages with the right blend of aromatic oils can ignite your love life.
-Get prepared for a romantic evening by taking a geranium and clary sage bath as these two oils are “hormone regulators” and can work on a mental level to harmonize emotions.
+Get prepared for a romantic evening by taking a geranium and clary sage bath as these two oils are “hormone regulators” and can work on a mental level to harmonise emotions.

 Oils that can have a positive effect on sex hormones are rosewood, pine, patchouli, lemon, jasmine, clary sage, and bergamot.
 Rose and lavender are good because they can relieve stress.